Borsuk (infantry fighting vehicle): History

 According to the information provided by Col. Piotr Paluch during the meeting of the Standing Subcommittee for the Polish Defense Industry and Technical Modernization of the Polish Armed Forces (Podkomisja Stała do Spraw Polskiego Przemysłu Obronnego oraz Modernizacji Technicznej Sił Zbrojnych Rzeczypospolitej Polskiej, or OBN05S in short) which took place on July 6, 2023, the price of the Borsuk prototype with the ZSSW-30 turret was estimated at 36 million PLN (around 9.2 million USD at the time) as of 2020.
 The first IFVs are expected to be delivered in 2024, auxiliary vehicles in 2026 and the whole program is to be completed by 2035.
 There are also plans to acquire an engine from another supplier for the Borsuk.

 Two vehicles based on the Borsuk chassis were presented at MSPO 2024 - the base IFV variant as well as the first specialized vehicle, a self-propelled mortar fitted with a technology demonstrator of the new M69 Rak turret.
 The mortar variant retains the amphibious capability of the base chassis.

-On March 27, 2025, the first executive contract was signed between the Armaments Agency and PGZ, for the delivery of 111 Borsuk IFVs for the price of 6.5 billion PLN (1.67 billion USD at the time).
+On March 27, 2025, the first executive contract was signed between the Armaments Agency and PGZ, for the delivery of 111 Borsuk IFVs for the price of 6.5 billion PLN (1.67 billion USD at the time), which includes 106 newly built vehicles and 5 prototypes rebuilt to the serial production standard.
 The deliveries are to take place from 2025 to 2029.
+A contract for a further 146 Borsuk IFVs to be delivered by 2030 was signed on May 30, 2026, bringing the total ordered to 257 vehicles.

+On 4 December 2025, PGZ announced the delivery of the first 15 serial-production Borsuk IFVs to the Polish Armed Forces.